hgonzaga/freecodecamp-js-algorithms-data-structures/01-basic-javascript/README.md

 ⬅️ [Back to main file](../README.md)

-###### Disclaimer: This repository should not be viewed as a facilitator for these courses.
-This is intended to highlight and memorize my journey through this certification.
+###### Disclaimer: This repository should not be viewed as a facilitator for these courses. <br> This is intended to highlight and memorize my journey through this certification.